AvaloniaUI/avalonia-docs/docs/guides/data-binding/binding-to-controls.md

 ---
 id: binding-to-controls
-title: How To Bind to a Control Directly
+title: How To Bind to a Control
 ---

-# 👉 How To Bind to a Control Directly
+# 👉 How To Bind to a Control

 With _Avalonia UI_, as well as binding to a data context you can also bind one control directly to another.